MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/update-existing-projects-to-the-latest-release.md

         </ItemGroup>
         ```

-## Update from WinUI 3 Preview 4 to 0.5 Stable
+## Update from WinUI 3 Preview 4 to 0.5

-If you created a desktop app using WinUI 3 Preview 4, you can follow these instructions to update your project to Project Reunion 0.5 Stable.
+If you created a desktop app using WinUI 3 Preview 4, you can follow these instructions to update your project to Project Reunion 0.5.

 Before starting, make sure you have all the Windows App SDK prerequisites installed, including the latest VSIX and NuGet package.
 For more details, see [Install tools for the Windows App SDK](set-up-your-development-environment.md).